IMAGINE-Consortium/imagine/doc/source/components.rst

   likelihood = EnsembleLikelihood(data, covariancematrix)

-The optional input argument `covariancematri`x does not have to contain covariance matrices corresponding to all entries in input data.
+The optional input argument `covariancematrix` does not have to contain covariance matrices corresponding to all entries in input data.
 The Likelihood automatically defines the proper way for the various cases.

 If the EnsembleLikelihood is used, then the sampler will be run multiple times at each point in likelihood space to create an ensemble of simulated observables.
 The covariance of these observables can then be included in the likelihood quantitatively so that the comparison of the measured observables